 Are Your Kids’ Diets Lacking in Nutrients?
+(Yes)

 Every day, many parents around the world work hard to provide their children with healthy diets, full of vitamins and minerals.
 But have you ever analyzed your children’s daily intake to see what they might be lacking?
 While the Institute of Medicine has provided the RDA (recommended daily allowance), studies have shown that the RDA should only be seen as a minimum and not as the end-all-be-all goal for healthy adults and children.

 One mom, who believes she provides balanced meals to her children, sent us an eye-opening report on the nutrients her children take in through their foods because she was surprised at the low levels of vitamins A, B, C, D and E they were getting as well as iron, magnesium, potassium, zinc, and copper from what she thought was a pretty healthy, average diet.